raphael-m-prismic/welltech-test/README.md

 ![Screenshot of articles categories in Slice Machine](./public/readme/slice-machine-categories.png)

 And in the Article page type, add two `content relationship` fields linked to platforms and article types.
-This is allowing us to easily create a new article type with the article custom type and link it to an article.
+This is allowing you to easily create a new article type with the article custom type and link it to an article.

 ![Screenshot of the article page type in Slice Machine](./public/readme/slice-machine-article.png)

-Then we can create a `slice` (here Test) that will filter and display every article by platform and article type.
+Then you can create a `slice` (I called it Test) that will filter and display every article by platform and article type.

 ### Server-side data fetching

-Create a server side file to get our custom types and all our articles via Prismic API
+Create a server side file to get your custom types and all our articles via Prismic API

 > `./slices/Test/index.tsx`